-- ◆ AutoSet Calibration uses a high-resolution digital imaging sensor to automatically align printheads in the x-y directions and bidirectionally for precise positioning of ink jet pixels, also compensates for lost or misfiring jets by using substitute jets without slowing printing speed. - AutoTune can run AutoSet at user-defined intervals, for highest quality during unattended printing.
-Optionally, if print quality falls below a user-defined level, printing stops until the problem is corrected. - Onboard linearization uses the onboard photodiode to linearize output over the entire density range (with print server or RIP support). - ◆ Integrated heated dryer dries output as it prints.
-Optionally, the dryer fan may be turned off to avoid streaking on poly and film media. - ◆ Humidity sensor slows printing in high humidity conditions to ensure drying, and alerts the user when the ambient humidity is outside of optimal range.
+- AutoSet Calibration uses a high-resolution digital imaging sensor to align printheads automatically in the x-y directions and bidirectionally for precise positioning of ink jet pixels, also compensates for lost or misfiring jets by using substitute jets without slowing printing speed. - AutoTune can run AutoSet at user-defined intervals, for highest quality during unattended printing.
+Optionally, if print quality falls below a user-defined level, printing stops until the problem is corrected. - ◆ Onboard linearization uses the onboard photodiode to linearize output over the entire density range (with print server or RIP support). - ◆ Integrated heated dryer dries output as it prints.
+Optionally, the dryer fans may be turned off to avoid streaking on poly and film media. - ♦ Humidity sensor slows printing in high humidity conditions to ensure drying, and alerts the user when the ambient humidity is outside of optimal range. - ◆ Temperature sensor prevents overheating by halting printing when the temperature exceeds specification.